cschreib/fastpp/README.md

  - FAST++ is on average 5 times faster, and up to 30 times with multi-threading.
  - FAST++ uses 5 to 600 times less memory.
  - FAST++ can handle *much* larger parameter grids.
+ - Additional features are available in the non-legacy version.

 There are number of small differences between FAST++ and the original FAST, these are listed below in [Differences with FAST](#differences-with-fast).